bnb-chain/BEPs/BEP3.md

 # Summary

-This BEP is about introducing Hash Timer Locked Contract functions and further mechanism to handle inter-blockchain token peg.
+This BEP is about introducing Hash Timer Locked Contract functions and further mechanism to handle inter-blockchain tokens peg.

 # Abstract